peterlazzarino/react-controlled-ab/README.md

 ### variants

-Type: Array({Name: string, Node: JSX.Element}) Default: undefined
+Type: Array({ Node: JSX.Element }) Default: undefined

-Your name / node pairs of experience descriptors and the node that will mount if that experience is chosen.
+Your react components that should be shown for a given experience, first element is Experience 1, second is Experience 2 and so on.

 ### campaign